-This workshop will teach you how to use JFrog Artifactory for dependency management, artifact management, and as a repo for common binary products.
+This Artifactory training will teach you how to use JFrog Artifactory for dependency management, artifact management, and as a repo for common binary products.
 By the end of this workshop, you will understand how to:

 - Manage dependencies using Artifactory

 - Avoid versioning and storing binary artifacts in your version control system

 - Use Artifactory to help eliminate redundant handling, maintenance, and management of third-party libraries

 - Further, enable and mature your enterprise CI/CD and DevOps practices

 - Use a CI toolchain to automate dependency management